ziord/ltfojr/README.md

 # 'Release' for release builds or 'Debug' for debug builds
 chmod +x setup.sh && ./setup.sh Debug
 ```
 **NOTE**: When running this command for the first time, please run the debug build.
-Future runs can use the release build.
+Future runs can use the release option.

 ## Benchmarks
 Run benchmark programs using Python: